min-nguyen/p2p-rs/readme.md

   - Configures the communication and discovery protocols for the network
   - Defines how our network handles (behaves to) those protocol events.
     - For communication protocol, it receives request and response messages from remote peers, and
-      - (Currently) simply logs all responses to the terminal
-      - Forwards all relevant requests to the local peer implementation.
+      - Forwards all relevant requests/responses to the local peer implementation.

 #### `swarm.rs`:
 Drives the entire network stack, and executes the defined network behaviour.